Expert Guides

 To make sure we are communicating consistently, we regularly review our healthy eating strategy.
 We ensure that nutritional messages remain relevant and accessible for all customers.

-Our Vitality Kitchen recipe cards improve customers’ awareness of healthy eating.
-Vitality recipe cards are always displayed for customers to take and cook at home.
+Our Vitality Kitchen recipe cards and seasonal star recipe of the month are available on QR codes for are always customers to scan and try at home as well as the introduction of monthly podcasts with some special guests to dive into some key topics around nutrition, as well as top tips!
 This helps our customers to improve their food knowledge away from the workplace.
 This is part of our commitment to educate and inform our customers.

 6. Tariff incentives